alicefirminger/ToDoApp/plan.md

 Set up project:
-    - Initialise node (npm init)
+    - Initialise node (npm init) ✅
-    - Install expressfor the API
+    - Install expressfor the API ✅
-    - Install TypeScript
+    - Install TypeScript ✅
-    - Install ts-node to be able to run TypeScript files directly
+    - Install ts-node to be able to run TypeScript files directly ✅

 Backend:
-    - create a src folder for typescript files
+    - create a src folder for typescript files ✅
-    - inside folder create server.ts file for backend code
+    - inside folder create server.ts file for backend code ✅
-    - add the code snippet to the server.ts file to define the classes
+    - add the code snippet to the server.ts file to define the classes ✅
-    - import express modules
+    - import express modules (had to run npm install @types/express --save-dev) ✅
-    - create express instance
+    - create express instance ✅
-        - const app = express();
+        - const app = express();✅
-        - const PORT = 3001;
+        - const PORT = 3001;✅
+    - create a data directory and tasks.json to store the task data ✅
     - create API endpoints
         - GET : get a list of the tasks
         - POST : add new task to list